What are the signs of Glaucoma? Learn the underlying causes

 You may have come across the term “glaucoma” at least once at some point in your life.
-A parent may have mentioned in passing that an older relative was recently diagnosed with glaucoma, you may have come across the word in the media lately, or perhaps you yourself may have been told that you have a “risk of glaucoma” that requires monitoring.
-But exactly what is glaucoma, how is it treated, and more importantly, what are the symptoms or signs of glaucoma that could alert you to visit an eye care provider?
+A parent may have mentioned in passing that an older relative was recently diagnosed with glaucoma.
+You may have come across the word in the media lately.
+Or you yourself may have been told that you have a “risk of glaucoma” that requires monitoring.
+But what is glaucoma exactly?
+And how is it treated?
+Most importantly, what are the symptoms or signs of glaucoma that could alert you to visit an eye care provider?

 The prevalence of glaucoma in Australia sits around 3%; approximately half of those with the disease are actually unaware they have it.